2026

 Amy Van Deusen Graduates with PhD

-Amy Van Deusen successfully defends her PhD dissertation in Neuroscience after seven years of research in the lab studying neural circuit development.
+Amy Van Deusen defended her PhD dissertation in Neuroscience after eight years in the lab studying neural circuit development.

 View alumni network →